compsocialscience/summer-institute/2019/materials/day4-surveys/activity/lesson_plan_surveys.md

 - If you do not have money for MTurk fees, you can have participants take the surveys that were created by other groups.

 - This activity asks groups to document and release the data that they collect.
 If you have any doubts about privacy, just don't release the data but turn it into a teachable moment.

+- Some participants might be frustrated that data archiving takes time.
+That's OK.
+That's an important part of this activity.

+- Please help participants have realistic expectations of what can be completed during this actviity.